j0ono0/pinout/docs/tutorial.rst

     diagram.Label.default_width = 70
     diagram.Label.default_height = 25
-    diagram.Label.default_gap = 5
+    diagram.Label.default_gap = 6
+    diagram.Label.default_cnr = 3

-*Note:* 'gap' is the distance between labels, or in the instance of the first label, the distance from the label to the pin location.
+*Note:* 'gap' is the distance between labels and graphically contains a leader-line.
+In the instance of the first label it is still present but joins seamlessly onto the pin leader-line.

 Create a Pin with Labels